Strategy Setup

 <figure><img src="/files/qizwaqCNfIKhD3mGP5j6" alt=""><figcaption></figcaption></figure>

-**Avoid Wide Bid-Ask Spreads** attempts to avoid momentary illiquidity by delaying trade execution of any platform managed exit, whether it's a stop loss, profit target, or early exit (note that this setting does not apply to trade entry or broker resting orders).&#x20;
+**Avoid Wide Bid-Ask Spreads** attempts to avoid momentary illiquidity by delaying execution of any platform-managed exit, whether it’s a stop loss, profit target, or early exit.
+This setting does not apply to trade entry or broker resting orders.

-The bid-ask spread is calculated at each trade interval (1 minute, or 1-second if using [intra-minute stop losses](/automation/profit-target-and-stop-loss-order-types.md#intra-minute-stops)), and the trade's exit is only executed if the bid-ask spread falls below the defined Max Bid-Ask Spread Width.&#x20;
+The bid-ask spread is calculated at each trade interval — 1 minute, or 1 second if using [intra-minute stop losses](/automation/profit-target-and-stop-loss-order-types.md#intra-minute-stops).
+The trade exits only if the bid-ask spread falls below the defined **Max Bid-Ask Spread Width**.

 #### Max Bid-Ask Spread Width